OpenBB-finance/OpenBB/website/content/terminal/reference/economy/events.md

 ---
 title: events
-description: This page of the documentation provides comprehensive instructions on how to use the 'events' feature of our API.
+description: "This page of the documentation provides comprehensive instructions on" how to use the 'events' feature of our API.
 It allows users to fetch economic events from various countries within a specified date range.
 Important options include setting the importance and category of events.